Housing Resources - City of Placerville

 Accommodation of Housing for Persons with Disabilities:

 Included in the City's Zoning Ordinance (Section 10-3-12) is the process by which persons with disabilities or their representatives can request deviations from the strict application of zoning standards to allow accessory structures, building modifications, or other features that improve accessibility to housing and supportive services for persons with disabilities.
-This Ordinance may be viewed by visiting our City Code and navigating to Title 10, Chapter 3, Section 12.
+This Ordinance may be viewed by visiting our City Code (Title 10, Chapter 3, Section 12).

 Other Housing Related Resources:

-Accessory Dwelling Units - Consistent with State law, the City allows the establishment of accessory dwelling units within its residential zones.
-City regulations and standards for accessory dwelling units may be viewed by visiting our City Code and navigating to Title 10, Chapter 3, Section 12. - Consistent with State law, the City allows the establishment of accessory dwelling units within its residential zones.
-City regulations and standards for accessory dwelling units may be viewed by visiting our and navigating to Title 10, Chapter 3, Section 12.
+Consistent with State law, the City allows the establishment of accessory dwelling units within its residential zones.
+City regulations and standards for accessory dwelling units may be viewed by visiting our City Code (Title 10, Chapter 4, Section 12).
+Consistent with State law, the City allows the establishment of accessory dwelling units within its residential zones.

 Public Housing Authority: